The ANZBMS INTERNATIONAL TRAVEL AWARD

-This award is offered by the ANZBMS to support travel to attend the IBMS Herbert Fleisch Workshop, to be held in Brugge, Belgium, from
+This award is offered by the ANZBMS for suitable applicants to attend the Herbert Fleisch Workshop in Brugge, Belgium, from 20-22 November 2022

 The objective of this workshop is to provide a Gordon-conference style forum for students, post-docs and early stage principal investigators to present work in progress, discuss thoroughly and network with peers, and get constructive feedback from experienced senior scientists.